winedarksea/AutoTS/extended_tutorial.md

 You can check if your system is using mkl, OpenBLAS, or none with `numpy.show_config()`.
 Generally recommended that you double-check this after installing new packages to make sure you haven't broken the LINPACK connection.

 On Linux systems, apt-get/yum (rather than pip) installs of numpy/pandas *may* install faster/more stable compilations.
+Linux will also require `sudo apt install build-essential` for some packages.

 ```shell
 conda create -n timeseries python=3.8
 conda activate timeseries